awsdocs/aws-iot-sitewise-user-guide/doc_source/metrics.md

 When you define a metric for an asset model in the AWS IoT SiteWise console, you specify the following parameters:
 + <a name="asset-property-name-console"></a>**Name** – The property's name\.
 + **Formula** – The metric expression\.
-Metric expressions can use common functions, aggregation functions, and temporal functions\.
-Metric expressions can input data from a property for all associated assets in a hierarchy\.
-Start typing or press the down arrow key to trigger the autocomplete feature\.
+Metric expressions can use [aggregation functions](formula-expressions.md#expression-aggregation-functions) to input data from a property for all associated assets in a hierarchy\.
+Start typing or press the down arrow key to open the autocomplete feature\.
 For more information, see [Using formula expressions](formula-expressions.md)\.
 **Important**  <a name="metric-input-rules"></a>
-Metrics can only input properties that are integer or double type\.
+Metrics can only properties that are integer, double, Boolean, or string type\.
+Booleans convert to `0` \(false\) and `1` \(true\)\.
 If you define any metric input variables in a metric's expression, those inputs must have the same time interval as the output metric\.
+<a name="formula-output-rules"></a>Formula expressions can only output double values\.
+Nested expressions can output other data types, such as strings, but the formula as a whole must evaluate to a number\.
+You can use the [jp function](formula-expressions.md#jp-definition) to convert a string to a number\.
+If you define a formula that computes a non\-numeric value, AWS IoT SiteWise doesn't output a data point for that computation\.
+For more information, see [Undefined, infinite, and overflow values](formula-expressions.md#undefined-values)\.
 + **Time interval** – The metric time interval\. <a name="metric-window-info"></a>AWS IoT SiteWise supports the following tumbling window time intervals, where each interval starts when the previous one ends:
   + **1 minute** – <a name="metric-window-1m"></a>1 minute, computed at the end of each minute \(12:00:00 AM, 12:01:00 AM, 12:02:00 AM, and so on\)\.
   + **5 minutes** – <a name="metric-window-5m"></a>5 minutes, computed at the end of every five minutes starting on the hour \(12:00:00 AM, 12:05:00 AM, 12:10:00 AM, and so on\)\.